-Assess the consequences of the most credible approaches and decide which (if any) are feasible.
-Do they meet your, and your organizations standards?
-If possible, review your solution with other knowledgeable persons and ask for their honest feedback.
-Be aware of any bias as you receive it.
+Assess the potential strengths and limitations of the most credible approaches and decide which (if any) are most feasible.
+Do any meet your and your organizations standards?
+If possible review your solution with other knowledgeable persons and ask for their feedback.